wtsi-hgi/irobot/README.md

-Note that if iRobot has yet to compute the MD5 sum for the data object, a `202 Accepted` response will be returned with the `text/plain` content of the estimated finish time (per ISO 8601), or empty content if this estimate cannot be calculated.
+Note that if iRobot has yet to compute the MD5 sum for the data object, a `202 Accepted` response will be returned with the `text/plain` content of the estimated finish time (per ISO8601), or empty content if this estimate cannot be calculated.
 MD5 checksums of range requests will be chunked according to the precache chunk size.